Walgreens The Thread

 Side effects of the measles vaccine

-The measles vaccine is a combination vaccine that protects against measles, mumps and rubella.
+The measles vaccine is a live combination vaccine that protects against measles, mumps and rubella.
 For this reason, the measles vaccine is also called the MMR vaccine.
+You can schedule a measles vaccine at Walgreens.

 Is the measles vaccine safe?

-The CDC considers the measles vaccine to be very safe.
-Even after FDA approval of medications and vaccines, both the CDC and FDA continue to monitor the safety.
-Healthcare providers, health officials and the public are notified of any issues with vaccines.
+Research and evidence show the measles vaccine to be very safe.
+Even after the Food and Drug Administration (FDA) approval of medications and vaccines, both the Centers for Disease Control and Prevention (CDC) and FDA continue to monitor the safety following its use in the general population.
+Healthcare providers, health officials and the public are notified of any potential unexpected safety concerns with vaccines even if they’re rare.

 What are the common side effects of the measles vaccine?